parrt/msds692/hw/recommender.md

       [filename, title, article-text-minus-title, wordvec-for-article-text]

-    This record will be updated by add_doc2vecs() to include word vectors at position 3 of the record.
     We use gloves parameter to compute the word vector.
     """
     ...
 ```